 For telephony in camp, people can use their smartphones on the EGRIP wireless network to make calls between each other.
-The app to download is Zoiper.
-Links: iPhone, Android.
+There will be an app to download.
 Installation guides will be available in the dome.
+The system will not be operational before late May.

 We plan to install a computer that will act as a hub for WIFI connection of all cell phones in camp.
 It is the intention to link this computer to the internet via the VSAT system.
 If the VSAT connection is available, participants can also make international calls from their phones, and the outside world can call into camp.
+The system will not be operational before late May.